Hamburger

 Discrimination

 Compensation for moral harm is legally uncapped.
-However, Russian courts tend not to satisfy claims for damages exceeding a certain maximum.
+Russian courts tend to satisfy claims for damages exceeding a rather small maximum.

 Unfair dismissal